The District Council is responsible for the licensing of Hackney Carriages and Private Hire Vehicles within the district of Derbyshire Dales.

 Once you have obtained your Hackney Carriage/Private Hire Vehicle licence, your vehicle can only be driven by drivers who hold a Hackney Carriage/Private Hire Vehicle drivers licence issued by Derbyshire Dales District Council.

 Your licence will be valid for one year only and will be subject to a condition that the vehicle is tested at the Council's depot 6 months after the date of the licence.
-You will be required to renewal your licence at least 10 working days before it expires.
-You will also be required to comply with the District Council's conditions [PDF 68.6KB] that apply to all licensed vehicles.
+You will be required to renewal your vehicle licence at least 10 working days before it expires.
+You will also be required to comply with the District Council's Taxi Licence Policy conditions that apply to all licensed vehicles.

 - Advice for Disabled People travelling with assistance Dogs in Taxis and minicabs [PDF 518KB]